vectorgrp/XCPlite/examples/README.md

 - Use the variadic C++ macro/template API.
 - Instrument a member function: Register and measure local function variables and parameters.

+### external_example

+**Demonstrates using xcplib as a pre-built external library** - independent from the main build system.
+- Shows how to build against an installed xcplib binary (system-wide or local staging).
+- Independent CMakeLists.txt using `find_package(xcplib)`.
+- Typical workflow for production deployments where xcplib is distributed as a library package.
+- No system installation required for development - uses local staging directory.
+- See [external_example/README.md](external_example/README.md) for detailed instructions.

 ### c_demo

 Shows more complex data objects (structs, arrays) and calibration objects (axis, maps and curves).